3sky/blog-src/content/posts/how-to-gp-2.md

         git push
         ```

-    1. Now provide some credentials I can reccomend tokens for machines like GCP.
+    1. Now provide some credentials I can recommend tokens for machines like GCP.
-        1. Use this [guid][4] - it's better to use orginal docs.
+        1. Use this [guid][4] - it's better to use original docs.
         1. Type you're user and token.

             ```bash